Soopro/peon/README.md

 Wactching Coffee jade less.
 If it's changed than compile a new file.

-files start or end with undescore '_' is changed will compile all files but it self.
+files start or end with undescore '_' is changed will compile all files but it self. if start and end both with '_' watcher will render all files from watched folder. if only end with '_' will render files from same folder with the include file.

 ## -s: Server